 Hosting Gigapixel Panoramas

 The problem with breaking panoramas up into tiles is that a lot of hosting is predicated on inodes – the number of files served to make up a web page.
 I use Amazon S3 to host panoramas and virtual tours for this reason.
+The entire process is documented in detail over at Helter Skelter Digital in the article “Setting up a website with Amazon S3 and CloudFront“

 Now that we’ve listed the software and hardware, let’s step through the process of creating a panoramic image.
+I’ve written a little more about the process in the context of a real shoot in The Lecrin Valley Fire post.

 Landscape photographers know that shooting panoramas can involve hiking long distances to get the ideal location.
 So pack only what you need.
 Every kg takes a little more energy to carry.